Onnesok/Onnesok/README.md

 ### My Digital Footprints 🌱

-- I'm currently working on some of my robot ideas and trying to do something innovative ...
+- I'm currently working on some of my robot ideas and developing idea for one of my medical app management project...

 - I also regularly update my facebook page & so check it if you like.....